A Minimal Agent for Automated Theorem Proving

 We select the model performing best in the experiments in \cref{sec:long_run,sec:llm_comparison}: Claude Opus 4.5 with a thinking budget of 32,000 tokens and 50 iterations, and evaluate it on a series of popular benchmarks.
-We assess its competition math capabilities with the PutnamBench data set \cite{putnam-bench}, and its research-level math skills on abstract algebra and category theory with the FATE \cite{fate-paper} and LeanCAT \cite{leancat-paper} datasets, respectively.
+We assess its competition math capabilities with the PutnamBench data set~\cite{putnam-bench}, and its research-level math skills on abstract algebra and category theory with the FATE~\cite{fate-paper} and LeanCat~\cite{leancat-paper} datasets, respectively.
 We only use the formalized statements from LeanCat and do not include their natural language description.
-We present a summary of the benchmark results in \cref{tab:results-table}.
+We present a summary of the benchmark results in \cref{tab:results-benchmark}.

 This minimal prover agent vastly outperforms all the non-agentic Lean 4 theorem provers across all datasets.
-Additionally, it achieves scores comparable to those of state-of-the-art highly-complex provers, while using a significantly simpler architecture that reduces runtime at a small fraction of their resources.
+Additionally, it achieves scores comparable to those of state-of-the-art highly-complex provers, while using a significantly simpler architecture that operates at a fraction of their resources.
 We provide a thorough cost-performance analysis of this instantiation of AxProverBase with Claude Opus 4.5 in \cref{app:cost_performance}, where we show, for instance, that AxProverBase achieves a similar pass@1 performance to Hilbert in PutnamBench using about 100x less tokens.
 Out of those, over 70\% are input tokens, reducing the cost even further to an average of \$12.6 per problem across all the considered datasets (including failed proofs).

-Furthermore, the high scores on the FATE and LeanCat datasets indicate that such a system can already be useful in realistic research scenarios where it can quickly prove a large portion of the theorems involved in complex projects.
+Furthermore, the high scores on the FATE and LeanCat datasets indicate that such a system can already be useful in realistic research scenarios, where it can prove a large portion of the theorems involved in complex projects.
 Additionally, with no dedicated training or fine-tuning, AxProverBase is readily applicable to different Lean and Mathlib versions.